Linlithgow Academy

 Linlithgow Academy is a secondary school in Linlithgow, West Lothian, Scotland.
 The original academy was built in 1900 to a design by James Graham Fairley and replaced an earlier kirk institution, known as "Sang Schule".

 School leadership

 Headmaster

 The headmaster of the Academy, Grant Abbot, joined the school in August 2021, replacing the previous head, Karen Jarvis.
 Prior to his appointment, Mr. Abbot was the headmaster of Bathgate Academy.

 Depute heads

-There are three active depute headteachers at Linlithgow Academy; Alison Bulloch, Alison Rutherford and Ed Marsh.
+There are three active depute headteachers at Linlithgow Academy; Alison Bulloch, Suzanne Dyer and Ed Marsh.